BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

   vi.
 In the fourth terminal, run `keylime_tenant -t 127.0.0.1 -f /home/zycai/Keylime_test/keylime/README.md` @astoycos modify this command and explain how to set those parameters.
 5. From the first terminal in the tenant VM, that is the tenant verifier.
 You can see the provider's quote which the tenant verifier asked, and the result of the validity of the quote.
 #### Nonce Aggregation with Merkle Tree
+1. Start a virtual machine with keylime installed.
+2. If you have run keylime before, remove the original DB file to resolve the incompatibility `rm /var/lib/keylime/cv_data.sqlite`, since the structure of DB has been changed.
+3. Run the Keylime instance in VM
+  i.
+Open 4 termianls with sudo mode ii. run `tpm_serverd` to bring up tpm emulator iii.
+In the first terminal, run `keylime_verifier` iv.
+In the second terminal, run `keylime_registrar`
+  v.
+In the third terminal, run `keylime_agent` vi.
+In the fourth terminal, run `keylime_tenant -t 127.0.0.1 -f /home/zycai/Keylime_test/keylime/README.md` @astoycos modify this command and explain how to set those parameters.
+4. Open a fifth terminal, run the testing bash script `name TBD` (@astoycos please complete this).
+The content of this script is using curl to send batch requests simultaneously to the endpoint with different nonces.
+5. Wait 5s (an exaggerated simulation of TPM hardware latency) and look inside the first terminal, the verifier, you can see nonces are aggregated, and form a merkle tree inside with these nonces.

 ## Release Planning
 - Release 1